-On May 3, 2020, MEI secured a \$430,133 loan with Capital One (the "Lender") under the Small Business Administration's Paycheck Protection Program ("PPP") that authorized forgivable loans to small businesses.
-This loan could be used to cover certain expenses during the COVID-19 crisis.
+On February 24, 2021, MEI secured its second loan in the amount of \$359,279 with Capital One (the "Lender") under the Small Business Administration's Paycheck Protection Program ("PPP") that authorized forgivable loans to small businesses.
+Similar to the first PPP loan, this loan could be used to cover certain expenses during the COVID-19 crisis.
 The loan amount would be forgiven if the proceeds were used to cover payroll costs, rent, certain mortgage interest and utility costs over a period specified in the loan document after the loan was made.
-If not used for the described purpose, the loan would become due on May 3, 2022, along with interest calculated at a rate of 1% per annum.
-On January 25, 2021, the loan was forgiven in full and the entire amount of \$430,133 was recognized as revenue on the statement of activities as forgiveness of PPP loan for the year ended December 31, 2020.
+If not used for the described purpose, the loan would become due in five years from the date of the loan agreement.
+On October 19, 2021, the loan was forgiven in full and the entire amount of \$359,279 was recognized as revenue on the statement of activities for the year ended December 31, 2021.